November 23, 2019; revised July 8, 2022; August 27, 2022

 Dasa Akusala – Seeds for Future Suffering

 3. At a fundamental level, the Buddha identified three categories of akusala kamma.
-Those done with bodily actions (kāya kamma) are killing, stealing, sexual misconduct.
+Those done with bodily actions (kāya kamma) are killing, stealing, and sexual misconduct.
 There are four types of kamma done with speech (vacī kamma.)
 They are lying, slandering, harsh speech, and gossiping.
 Finally, three types done with thoughts (manō or citta kamma) are excess greed, excess anger, and wrong views.

 - Those ten types of akusala kamma (dasa akusala) in Pāli are: Pāṇātipāto, adinnādānaṃ, kāmesumicchācāro, musāvādo, pisuṇā vācā, pharusā vācā, samphappalāpo, abhijjhā, byāpādo, micchā diṭṭhi.